LNAK10082U Urbanism Studio

 - Type of assessment

-- Oral examination, 25 minWritten assignmentOral team examination, 15 min
+- Oral examination, 35 minWritten assignmentOral team examination, 15 min (No preparation time)

 followed by an individual oral examination, 10 min